 Field-hunting tip

-Look in hydrothermal veins, metamorphosed manganese deposits country — that is the host setting where hollandite typically forms.
+Look in hydrothermal veins, metamorphosed manganese deposits country, the host setting where hollandite typically forms.
 If you start seeing braunite, hausmannite, bixbyite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, radial aggregates, fibrous masses habit, so train your eye for that shape before scanning the outcrop.